ovidiu-mura/gothello-project/README.md

 * [Grossthello](http://github.com/pdx-cs-ai/gothello-grossthello),
   a really simple Gothello player.

+* Scripts for collecting position evaluation [data](data/) for machine-learning purposes.
+See the [README](data/README.md) for details.
+You can find more than a million depth-3 stone-count negamax evaluated positions from Grossthello games at http://svcs.cs.pdx.edu/tarballs/ in a variety of formats.
+Please do not grab the ZIP unless you can read none of the compressed tar formats, as it is 5-10× larger than the others.

 ## How To Try It Out

 Check out the source repos for Gthd and Grossthello